camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 1. Ensuring the 'Weight' and 'Rep' columns are usable numbers
 2. Initializes a 'Prog_Overload' column with zeros
 3. Loop prioritizes weight over repetitions and begins by establishing a maximum for each
 4. Goes through exercises and checks if there is a new maximum weight.
+If so, replace the past maxium with the new one.
 5. If not, checks if there is a new maximum repetitions

 # Selecting Exercises To Study